audiopixel/pixelmixer/README.md

 Load in additional WebGL shaders, such any of the ones found at [glslsandbox](http://glslsandbox.com/) or [shadertoy](https://www.shadertoy.com).

-Each instance of a loaded shader has independent control values setup that you can control.
+Each instance of a loaded shader has independent uniforms setup for easy control.
 Global values are also provided to all shaders that are ready to be populated with audio or any sort of data feed you provide.
 Easily enhance any loaded shaders to respond to the incoming values, and/or setup UI layers to control and change them directly.